ZifengHe/AutoSymbol/AutoSymbol/AutoSymbol/ReadMe.txt

 4. Manual training will be required to build those Beauty criteria library
 5. End goal is to let Beauty criteria to explore to find interesting equivalent relations

+Optimization
+1. To optimize beauty criteria, use manual approach so that I can discover factors visually